Kristina01111000/Drws_site/README.md

 3/5
 For next week:
-Fix the php issue for GH and syr
+Fix the php issue for GH and syr -> working on it
 I think adding some new google reviews should help with the seo, so i’ll add one with my google account and ill see if my mom will also
 Take a picture of mobile view for the GH site for next week

 The php upgrade started causing a problem for the site yesterday, i have put it back to 8.1 to figure out what the issue is.
 I'm actively working on it.
 The front end of the site was fine, but it prevented working in the backend of the site.
 I think it's a plugin update issue?
  I don’t know if it's related, but is the gecko license is wrong?
 It says its invalid, that started this morning, im still looking into that https://peepso.com/profile/?hwalsdorf/edd/licenses/ it says that it should still be good until February next year
 He just paid for it?
+-> sent in peepso ticket